-When St Paul’s College students step onto their new school grounds in 2019 – there’s one place six-year old Jack will beeline for.
+When St Paul’s College students step onto their new school grounds – there’s one place six-year old Jack will beeline for.

 “Jack is a little guy who loves all things automobile,” his mum Gabrielle says.
 “Give him a truck, digger, train, bus, boat and he is a happy boy.
 He loves going to the park and riding his bike.”